 Today, in the 1962 Dominican Rite Calendar, we celebrate the feast of All Saints of the Dominican Order.
-The feast is II Class and therefore contains a full set of propers.
-At Lauds, the Psalms of Sunday are prayed.
+The feast is II Class and so the semi-festive office is prayed according to the rubrics.

 How truly humbling it is to be part of a religious Order which includes over 30 saints, 3 Doctor's of the Church, innumerable martyrs and 4 Popes.
 Not only are these holy men and women, drawn from every station in life, models of sanctity for us, they are powerful intercessors for us before the heavenly throne of our loving God and Father.
 The litany of the Dominican Saints can be downloaded here.

 The following is an excerpt from “Short Lives of the Dominican Saints” (London, Kegan Paul, Trench, and Trübner & Co., Ltd., 1901).
 At the time that this wonderful book was published, the Feast was celebrated on November 9.
 Also, the number of men and women who had been “raised to the altars” by Holy Mother Church was significantly fewer than it is today: